 - Avoid cruise control.
 Cruise control gets very confused by slippery surfaces.
 Trust yourself to make better driving decisions in your snowy neighborhood than your car’s manufacturers can.

 Remember, even if you’re a good winter driver, many others aren’t!
+You may even encounter other types of vehicles on the road.
 Make driving choices that keep everyone safe, and if anything ever happens or if you should get into an accident, our number is always right on this newsletter.